Over 100 Dutchmen have graced the Bundesliga stage, with plenty becoming legends just across the shared border.

 Club: Bayern Munich (2009-2019)

-Titles: 8x Bundesliga, 5x DFB Cup, 1x UEFA Champions League, 1x UEFA Super Cup, 1x FIFA Club World Cup, 4x DFL Supercup
+Titles: 8x Bundesliga, 5x DFB Cup, 1x UEFA Champions League, 1x UEFA Super Cup, 1x FIFA Club World Cup, 4x Supercup

-Widely considered one of the best players the Netherlands have ever produced, Robben spent a decade terrorising full-backs and firing Bayern Munich to 10 trophy-laden seasons with his unique, inimitable style which, while seeming predictable, proved practically impossible to defend against.
+Widely considered one of the best players the Netherlands have ever produced, Robben spent a decade terrorising full-backs and firing Bayern to 10 trophy-laden seasons with his unique, inimitable style which, while seeming predictable, proved practically impossible to defend against.
 "Doing a Robben" became as big a trick as the legendary Cruyff turn, named after his compatriot Johan Cruyff.
 It entailed cutting in from the wing and curling a shot into the far corner of the goal.
 It was simple, yet piercingly effective; and it was Robben's party piece.

 Watch: Arjen Robben's top five Bundesliga goals